oneloveipfs/DTube-IPFS-Bot/ConfigDocs.md

 * `"steemAPIURL"` (String): Sets Steem API server
 * `"communityAccount"` (String): Sets community Steem account for collectiong donations (e.g. to pay for IPFS servers)
+* `"trickledag"` (Bool): Enable trickledag pinning by setting it to true.
+You may have to try setting this to `false` if same IPFS hash (as downloaded file name) is obtained without trickledag option.
 * `"silentModeEnabled"` (Boolean): If set to true, bot messages will be logged to the console instead of sending them to the chat.
 Excludes `Pong!` replies and download complete messages.
 Useful if running multiple instances of bot on different servers (and preferbly different geographical location)
 * `"sdOnlyMode"` (Boolean): If set to true, 720p, 1080p and source pinning commands will be disabled regardless of whitelists.
 * `"hdWhitelistEnabled"` (Boolean): If set to true, whitelisting system is enabled, therefore admins may whitelist certain users to that they can execute 720p, 1080p and source pinning commands.